CompSciFutures/APMonitor/README.md

 **Note: Heartbeat Monitoring is not available on their Website Monitoring plans.
 You need an 'Infrastructure Monitoring' or 'All-In-One' plan for it to work correctly.**

-APMonitor also integrates well with [Slack](https://slack.com/) and [Pushover](https://pushover.net/) via webhook URL endpoints.
-Email is not yet supported, because my focus was primarily realtime environments for this initial release.
+APMonitor also integrates well with [Slack](https://slack.com/) and [Pushover](https://pushover.net/) via webhook URL endpoints, and supports email notifications via SMTP.

 APMonitor is a neat way to guarantee your on-prem availability monitoring will always let you know about an outage and to avoid putting resources onto the net that don't need to be.